Marburg virus is a Filovirus which, along with Ebola virus, can cause a severe and fatal viral haemorrhagic fever (VHF).

-Fatal cases usually have bleeding, which is often from multiple sites.
+Fatal cases usually exhibit some form of bleeding, often from multiple sites.

-Many of the symptoms of Marburg haemorrhagic fever are similar to those of other infectious diseases, such as malaria or typhoid.
-Diagnosis of the disease may be difficult.
+Many of the early symptoms of MVD are similar to those of other infectious diseases, such as malaria or typhoid.
+Confirmation of the disease requires laboratory testing.

 The initial infection in any outbreak occurs through exposure in mines or caves inhabited by Rousettus bat colonies.